Whitley County, Indiana: Climate and weather

-In recent years, average temperatures in Columbia City have ranged from a low of 14 °F in January to a high of 83 °F in July, although a record low of -24 °F was recorded in January 1994 and a record high of 103 °F was recorded in June 1988.
+In recent years, the average temperatures in Columbia City have ranged from a low of 14 °F in January to a high of 83 °F in July, although a record low of -24 °F was recorded in January 1994, and a record high of 103 °F was recorded in June 1988.
 Average monthly precipitation ranged from 1.80 in in February to 4.44 in in June.

 Government

-The county government is a constitutional body, and is granted specific powers by the Constitution of Indiana, and by the Indiana Code.
+The county government is a constitutional body and is granted specific powers by the Constitution of Indiana and by the Indiana Code.

 County Council: The legislative branch of the county government; controls spending and revenue collection in the county.
 Representatives are elected to four-year terms from county districts.
 They set salaries, the annual budget, and special spending.
-The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state level approval, excise taxes, and service taxes.
+The council has limited authority to impose local taxes, in the form of an income and property tax that is subject to state-level approval, excise taxes, and service taxes.

 Board of Commissioners: The executive body of the county; commissioners are elected to four-year staggered terms in county-wide elections.
 One commissioner serves as president.
 The commissioners execute the acts legislated by the council, collect revenue, and manage the county government.

 Court: The county maintains a small claims court that handles civil cases.
 The judge on the court is elected to a term of four years and must be a member of the Indiana bar.
 The judge is assisted by a constable who is also elected to a four-year term.
-In some cases, court decisions can be appealed to the state level circuit court.
+In some cases, court decisions can be appealed to the state-level circuit court.

 County Officials: The county has other officers elected to four-year terms, including sheriff, coroner, auditor, treasurer, recorder, surveyor, and circuit court clerk.
 Members elected to county government positions are required to declare party affiliations and to be residents of the county.

-Whitely County is part of Indiana's 3rd congressional district and as of 2020 is represented by Republican James Edward Banks in the United States Congress.
+Whitely County is part of Indiana's 3rd congressional district, and as of 2025, is represented by Republican Marlin Stutzman in the United States Congress.